-Most of us have been taught that we have to breathe through our mouth when we exert ourselves, but I argue that the belief that mouth breathing is necessary while engaging in physical activity, even when we exert ourselves at the top of our ability, is a complete myth.
+Most of us have been taught that we have to breathe through our mouth when we exert ourselves, but I argue that the belief that mouth breathing is necessary while engaging in physical activity, even when we exert ourselves at the top of our ability, to a large extent is a myth.

 In a study recently completed with ten CrossFit athletes at a CrossFit-gym in Karlskrona, Sweden, the results confirm my claim.
 CrossFit is mainly known for two things: a) the wide variety of exercises, and b) the training is done with timed high-intensity workouts.

 Three of the study subjects were men and seven were women, and on average they exercise approximately five times a week for a total of five hours a week.
 In other words, they are fit and are usually exercising at a high intensity level with the accompanying forceful breathing in and out through the mouth.
 On average the participants were 40-years old.

 To only include CrossFit athletes in the study was a conscious choice, partly because they are used to performing heavy physical exertion while using a stopwatch and partly because they often exercise rigorously while breathing through their mouths in a highly intense fashion.
 In theory it should then be harder for them to participate in physical activity with their mouths closed, hence the myth-argument would be fully tested.